4Freye/panelsplit/README.md

 ## Examples

 For more examples and detailed usage instructions, refer to the [examples](examples) directory in this repository.
-(Coming soon)

 ## Contributing